c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

     BNO_REPORT_RAW_GYROSCOPE
     BNO_REPORT_RAW_MAGNETOMETER

-The raw reports, which do not use sensor fusion calculations, are also implemented in this driver for acceleration, magnetic, and gyro sensors.
-It is not generally recommended to use these reports, and they require signficant math (careful calibaration, Kalman filters, etc.).
+The raw reports, which do not use sensor fusion calculations, can be accessed for acceleration, magnetic, and gyro sensors.
+It is not generally recommended to use these reports, because they require signficant coding (careful calibaration, Kalman filters, etc.).
 Please read all references below when attempting to use raw reports.

 In addition, there are other sensor reports possible with the bno08x sensors that this driver has not fully implemented.
-See code and references for details.
-The timestamps are not well-documented in Ceva documentation.
+See code source for details.
+The raw sensors timestamps are not well-documented in Ceva documentation.

 ## UART-RVC is NOT SUPPORTED by this driver (RVC, Robot Vacuum Cleaners)

-The BNO08X has a simplified UART interface for use on unmanned ground roving robot and robot vacuum cleaners (RVC).
+The BNO08X has a simplified UART-RVC interface for use on unmanned ground roving robot and robot vacuum cleaners (RVC).
 This is a very different protocol and not supported in my driver.
 Take a look at: https://github.com/rdagger/micropython-bno08x-rvc

 ## References